GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

      itself, prefer two phases if possible, with in-place breakage only if a two-phase rollout is judged to be too costly.
-   - Some types of changes cannot be done using a two-phase approach, for example, making classes or methods `final` or adding non-defaulted methods into interfaces.
+   - Some types of changes cannot be done using a two-phase approach, for example, making classes or methods `final` or adding methods to interfaces without a default implementation.
 Minimize these types of changes.
 2. Make sure that consuming libraries are prepared for the breakage.
    - In the case of in-place breakage, submit pull requests to the consuming libraries that switch from the old surface to the new surface,